goktug97/mpcspy/README.md

-My Personal Configuration System MPCS
+My Personal Configuration System for Python MPCSPY
 ===================================

 I like to use Python as a configuration file.
 I have added some security